mariojgt-courses/fireTakeaway-mobile/README.md

 - npm install
 - ionic server

-if you don't have ionic installed you can find the documentation in here https://ionicframework.com/docs/intro/cli
+if you don't have ionic installed you can find the documentation in here https://ionicframework.com/docs/intro/cli ,

+you can also find the list of components in here https://ionicframework.com/docs/api/action-sheet .